Presidents Day 2016: Are Banks Or Post Offices Open? Find A Full List Of Hours

 — Microsoft Store (@MicrosoftStore) February 18, 2017

-Movie theaters will also be open on Presidents Day, and with schools off for the holiday it is usually quite busy there.
+Movie theaters will also be open on Presidents Day, and with schools off for the holiday, it is usually quite busy there.
 Restaurants will also be open, including popular chains like Applebees and T.G.I.
 Friday’s.

 And while government offices will be closed, most state and national parks will be open if anyone wants to take advantage of the warmer weather spreading across much of the country.
 The national parks are even offering free admission on February 20, with many state parks joining in.